BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 ---

-*Many thanks to all contributors and reviewers of this article, and especially to our beloved Lead at the time: [Vincent Gallissot](https://github.com/vgallissot)*
+*Many thanks to all contributors, reviewers of this article and people who worked on this project, and especially to our beloved Lead at the time: [Vincent Gallissot](https://github.com/vgallissot)*